-In this article, we’d like to tell you a little bit about the importance of copywriting in user experience design and how copy done well can make your product more appealing to your audience.
+In this article, we’d like to tell you a little bit about the importance of UX writing in user experience design and how copy done well can make your product more appealing to your audience.

 Software development is an extremely multifaceted industry.
 When you decide to build a website or a mobile app, you have so many things to think about that the words you use for buttons are often an afterthought.
 Many a website owner underestimates the power of quality text.

 At the same time, some specialists claim that good UX copy can raise user engagement as much as 17% with a single button.
 This is how important UX writing is for your app's success.
 And that’s why you need a UX writer on board from day one of sketching a navigation concept.